Dodgers–Padres rivalry

-The Dodgers–Padres rivalry is a Major League Baseball (MLB) National League divisional rivalry played between the Los Angeles Dodgers and the San Diego Padres.
-The Dodgers and Padres are both members of the National League (NL) West division.
-Los Angeles and San Diego are the two biggest cities in Southern California and lie approximately 130 miles apart along Interstate 5.
+The Dodgers–Padres rivalry is a Major League Baseball (MLB) National League division rivalry between the Los Angeles Dodgers and the San Diego Padres.
+The Dodgers and Padres are both members of the National League (NL) West Division.
+It is occasionally called the I-5 rivalry because Los Angeles and San Diego lie approximately 120 miles apart along Interstate 5.

 Background

 The rise of Southern California as a major region of the United States brought about a significant economic rivalry between neighboring Los Angeles and San Diego.
-Through the years, San Diego proved to be an unstable home to its sports franchises as the Chargers and Clippers would ultimately relocate to Los Angeles at various points in time.
+Through the years, San Diego proved to be an unstable home to its sports franchises as the NFL's Chargers and NBA's Clippers both relocated to Los Angeles.
 The San Diego Padres and Los Angeles Dodgers have been rivals ever since the Padres joined the National League West Division.
-The Dodgers have traditionally been the much better team in this rivalry, though most San Diego fans particularly harbor most of their animosity towards LA.
-As of recent times, both the Dodgers and Padres had bolstered their rosters in their respective push for a playoff run.
-The Dodgers culminated in a World Series championship in 2020 on top of 4 consecutive appearances in the NLCS, while the Padres managed an appearance in the 2020 NLDS, though they would get swept by the Dodgers on Los Angeles' championship run.
-Both stadiums are accessible via Amtrak as The Pacific Surfliner connects the two cities given Petco Park's proximity to San Diego Station and Dodger Stadium's shuttle to and from LA Union Station.
+The Dodgers have traditionally been the much more successful team in this rivalry, though most of the animosity in the rivalry is directed against LA by fans of San Diego.
+This is showcased by Padres fans and the organization embracing the "Beat LA" chant.
+Dodgers fans have often said that they do not view the Padres as a true rival, reserving that honor for the San Francisco Giants.
+However, this view of the rivalry has likely changed following the Padres' aggressive roster moves since 2020.